Madeline Martin: The Secret Book Society (2025)

 The Secret Book Society was published by Hanover Square Press in August 2025.
 The audiobook is read by Saskia Maarleveld.

 Unlike Martin's previous novels, The Secret Book Society is set in Victorian England.
-Literature was concerned a danger to women, whose husbands and fathers controlled what books they could read.
-Women who disobeyed orders may find themselves in the Bethlehem Royal Hospital.
-In June 1985, Clara Chambers, the Countess of Duxbury, sends invitations to three women under the guise of tea, though tea is a ruse for convening a secret book society.
+Women who disobey orders about the books they can read are sent to the Bethlehem Royal Hospital.
+In June 1985, Clara Chambers, the Countess of Duxbury, sends invitations to three women for a secret book society under the guise of tea.
 Eleanor Clarke, Rose Wharton, and Lady Lavinia Cavendish meet with Lady Duxbury over tea to read otherwise forbidden books and learn about medicinal plants that can heal or harm.